icholy/blog/content/post/typescript-json.md

 }
 ```

-For this to work, I use `Object.create` to make a new object who's prototype points to `User.prototype`.
+For this to work, I use `Object.create` to make a new instance of `User` without using the constructor.
  Then assign the properties to that.
 The encoding function doesn't change.

 ``` ts